samiralam/rules-compendium/docs/phb/5-feats/index.md

 *General Feat (Prerequisite: Level 4+)*

-Your exposure to the Shadowfell’s magic grants you the following benefits.
+Your exposure to the Shadowfell's magic grants you the following benefits.

 ***Ability Score Increase.*** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 ***Shadow Magic.*** Choose one level 1 spell from the Illusion or Necromancy school of magic.
 You always have that spell and the [Invisibility](/spells/2619116-invisibility) spell prepared.
 You can cast each of these spells without expending a spell slot.
-Once you cast either spell in this way, you can’t cast that spell in this way again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you cast either spell in this way, you can't cast that spell in this way again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also cast these spells using spell slots you have of the appropriate level.
-The spells’ spellcasting ability is the ability increased by this feat.
+The spells' spellcasting ability is the ability increased by this feat.

 ---